rodolf0/tox/README.md

-# a collection of toy parsers and libraries written in rust
+# rust crates for parsing stuff

 ## lexers
-Random tokenizers for math expressions, splitting text, parsing lisp-like stuff, etc.
+Tokenizers for math expressions, splitting text, lexing lisp-like stuff, etc.

+## earlgrey
+An **Early** CFG parser which can extract all trees and handle ambiguous grammars.

 ## shunting
-A shunting-yard lib to parse math expressions.
-It supports prefix, infix and postfix operators, unary minus has the correct precedence, you get whatever the standard math library has (dlopen self and tap into functions).

-## earlgrey
-A library for parsing using the *earley* algorithm.
-You can extract all parse trees when the grammar is ambiguous.

-## lisp
-A lisp-like interpreter following norvig's lispy notes.
+A tiny *math* parser that understands prefix/infix/postfix operators and functions.

 ## kronos
+A library to compute *time expressions* (eg: the 3rd monday of the week).

+## fluxcap
-A library (WIP) to work with time expressions.
+A binding of **kronos** and **earlgrey** to parse time expressions from text.

+## misc
+- lisp: a partial rust clone of lispy.